 For over 25 years, Lori has served her clients with compassion and distinction.
 Her accomplishments in the legal field and community are numerous and speak volumes to her dedication and professionalism.
-From her years working for the Minnesota State Courts and top firms in the State of Minnesota, Lori Brandon understands the complications your case may face and is there to ensure you are taken care of every step of the way.
+From her years working for the Minnesota State Courts and top firms in the State of Minnesota, Lori Hogen understands the complications your case may face and is there to ensure you are taken care of every step of the way.

 “In the middle of every difficulty lies opportunity.”

 Your family matters!
 If you’re involved in a family law matter, which includes divorce, paternity, child custody, or child support, an unbiased mediator can help you resolve disputes outside of court, saving you both time and money.

 A mediator is an impartial person who facilitates discussion between the parties.
 The mediator does not represent either party and does not provide any legal advice.
 Although in most cases the Court will ask parties to participate in some form of alternative dispute resolution, mediation remains a voluntary process.